BabylonJS/OldDocumentationSite/content/How_To/Physics/Using_The_Physics_Engine.md

     strength,
     falloff
 );
-gravitationalFieldEvent.enable(); // need to call, if you want to activate the gravitational field. setTimeout(function (gravitationalFieldEvent) { gravitationalFieldEvent.disable(); }, 3000, gravitationalFieldEvent);
+// the second `radius` argument can also act as options: `.gravitationalField(origin, { radius: radius, strength: strength, falloff: falloff })` gravitationalFieldEvent.enable(); // need to call, if you want to activate the gravitational field. setTimeout(function (gravitationalFieldEvent) { gravitationalFieldEvent.disable(); }, 3000, gravitationalFieldEvent);